kyma-project/test-infra/development/kaniko-build/README.md

   cache-run-layers: true
 ```

+## Build multi-architecture images

+>You are reading about experimental feature.
+Keep in mind that there may be some changes in the future.

+With introduction of experimental BuildKit support, the tool now supports repeatable flag `--platform`.
+You can define multiple architectures on which image should be built.

+You can use all platforms supported by [BuildKit](https://github.com/moby/buildkit/blob/master/docs/multi-platform.md).

+There is a new image with tag suffix `-buildkit`, if you want to use experimental features.

 ## Build multiple variants of the same image

-With `kaniko-build, you can reuse the same `Dockerfile` to concurrently build different variants of the same image.
+With `kaniko-build`, you can reuse the same `Dockerfile` to concurrently build different variants of the same image.
 To predefine a set of the same `ARG` substitutions with different values, store them in the `variants.yaml` file .
 Use that feature when you need to build an image with different versions of the same binary, for example, for different versions of Kubernetes or Go.